Karth1kKumarK/Advance_lane_detection/_posts/2018-08-24-advance-lane.md

 cannyimage=cv2.Canny(greyimage,100 ,80)
 {% endhighlight %}
 ### Apply a perspective transform to get bird eye view(BEV)
-The persepctive transformation will give us top down view of the track.
+The perspective transformation will give us top down view of the track.
 This is important for estimation of curvature radius in case of curved track.
 To get BEV we want to select four source point's in trapezoidal shape which we want to get the top down view